NautilusTrader

 Loading CSV data in Rust

-You can load Tardis-format CSV data in Rust using the loading functions found here.
-When loading data, you can optionally specify the instrument ID but must specify both the price precision and size precision.
-Providing the instrument ID improves loading performance, while specifying the precisions is required, as they cannot be inferred from the text data alone.
+You can load Tardis‑format CSV data in Rust using the loading functions in crates/adapters/tardis/src/csv/mod.rs.
+When loading data, you can optionally specify the instrument ID, price precision, and size precision.
+Providing the instrument ID improves loading performance.
+Price and size precision are inferred from the CSV when omitted, but explicit values are recommended for deterministic output.

 To load the data, you can use code similar to the following: